imCaoQuoc/Face_Mask_Detection_/README.md

 ---

 ### **INSTALLATION**
-I highly recommend you using Google Colab to run the TrafficSign.ipynb file because it already has packages and libraries I use.
+I highly recommend you using Google Colab to run the Face_Mask_Detection.ipynb file because it already has packages and libraries I use.
 But if you want to run on your local machine, following the instruction below.
   - Install essential libraries and packages:

   ```